JuliaLang/julia/doc/src/manual/environment-variables.md

 ### [`JULIA_NUM_GC_THREADS`](@id JULIA_NUM_GC_THREADS)

 Sets the number of threads used by Garbage Collection.
-If unspecified is set to half of the number of worker threads.
+If unspecified is set to the number of worker threads.

 !!! compat "Julia 1.10"
     The environment variable was added in 1.10